 ATHEXCSD has open communication channels with participants by offering a dedicated communication platform, JIRA, for use by members.
-Participants can use the platform to open queries about any issue they may experience, to ask any question they may have or to report any complaints.
+Participants can use the platform to open queries about any issue they may experience or to ask any question they may have.
 Response is prompt and resolution is timely.
-The ATHEX Members Support Unit is in communication with members and sends notifications about decisions or operational issues to all participants via emails.
+The ATHEX members support department is in communication with members and sends notifications about decisions or operational issues to all participants via emails.
 Finally, ATHEXCSD conducts participant and user surveys to gather participants' views.